dojonorth/fun-basics-dojo/README.md

 #### Take Home
 We've not gone into great depth on what categories are.
 We've created an example object and morphism within the category of finite sets and maps.
 How does this relate to programming?
 Here's the reveal: when we're developing in a typed language, the class hierarchy itself forms a category within which:
-* *Objects are the types*: classes, traits, interfaces etc and the morphisms either
+* *Objects are the types*: classes, traits, interfaces et.
 * *Morphisms are the two relationships between types*: subtyping and functions

 We have our objects - the types.
 Check.
 The morphisms - functions and subtypes.
 Check.
 And they follow the rules of morphisms - in particular, they compose!
 For example: